 To some of you, this post may seem a bit silly – getting dressed in a Homemaking 101 Series??
 Well, to some of us moms being home can get us in a rut of spending the day working in our pajamas.
 Been there.
 Done that.
 I remember hiding while someone knocked on the door because we were still in our pajamas.
 Yep, not very proud moments of my life but they taught me a lesson.
 Get dressed!!!To some of us moms, being home can get us in a rut of spending the day working in our pajamas.
 Been there.
 Done that

 This post is simple and to the point.
 Figure out how you can get up and dressed every day (Illness and special circumstances are excused.
 Although even when I'm sick, showering and getting dressed just seems to make me feel a bit better).
 This may be a bit more of a challenge if you have littles underfoot but make it happen.
-It's a good example to your children, you will work more productively if you are dressed for the job at hand, and your husband will appreciate it!
+It's a good example for your children, you will work more productively if you are dressed for the job at hand, and your husband will appreciate it!

 Since I'm a list maker, let's look at benefits and some tips to help you make it happen:

 -Shower first thing in the morning or shower in the evening after the kids go to bed if morning showers are too hard.